normalsql/normalsql/README.md

 # NormalSQL

-Transform your normal SQL into simple type-safe application source code.
+Transform your normal SQL into prepared statements and type-safe wrappers.

+Generate prepared statements and type-safe wrappers from your normal SQL statements.

 ## Quick Example